toraidl/MyerSplash.UWP/README.md

 ## Building
 Make sure you are using Visual Studio 2017 and install the Build 15063 & 16299 SDK to build project.
 Any pull requrests are welcomed.

+## Contribution

+This project normally has two branches:

+- develop
+- master

+If it's in the release stage, it should also has a release branch named 'release/v3.x.x'.
+Also, a branch named 'hotfix/v3.x.x' is posibile of it's in hotfix stage.

+When submitting PRs, you should first consider submitting to the `develop` branch.
+If you have seen a release branch, you are also welcome to submit to this branch make your contribution deliver to user as soon as posible.

+The `master` branch typically merges branches.

 ## License
 The project is released under MIT License.